 - Field of study

-Remember, some books or textbooks may be borrowed from the city’s or institution’s libraries.
+Remember, some books or textbooks may be borrowed from a community or academic institution library.
 Or, where possible, check student social media pages or the campus bookstore for second-hand copies.
-Some students also choose to rent their textbooks on Amazon.
+Some students also choose to rent their textbooks.

 Take a closer look at how international students can get health and travel insurance in the UK.